Origen and Atrocities at Alexandria“Ecclesiastical History” – Book VI

-Chapter XLII.
-Others of whom Dionysius gives an Account
+Others of Whom Dionysius Gives an Account

 “Many others, in cities and villages, were torn asunder by the heathen, of whom I will mention one as an illustration.
 Ischyrion was employed as a steward by one of the rulers.
 His employer commanded him to sacrifice, and on his refusal insulted him, and as he remained firm, abused him.
 And as he still held out he seized a long staff and thrust it through his bowels and slew him.

 “Why need I speak of the multitude that wandered in the deserts and mountains, and perished by hunger, and thirst, and cold, and sickness, and robbers, and wild beasts?
 Those of them who survived are witnesses of their election and victory.

 But I will relate one occurrence as an example.
 Chæremon, who was very old, was bishop of the city called Nilus.
 He fled with his wife to the Arabian mountain and did not return.
 And though the brethren searched diligently they could not find either them or their bodies.